-43. What is the probability of guessing correctly at least 8 out of 10
+43. What is the probability of guessing correctly at least 8 out of 10 answer on true-false examination?

 44. A rifleman is firing at a distance target and hence has only 10% chance of hitting it.
 Find the number of rounds; he must fire in order to have more than 50% chance of hitting it at least once.